agalue/newts-sizing/README.md

 A variety of attributes are offered to finely tune the results.

-The total amount of metrics can be obtained using the OpenNMS Evaluation Layer, or the `analysis` sub-command on an installation with JRB/RRD files.
+The total number of metrics can be obtained using the OpenNMS Evaluation Layer, or the `analysis` sub-command on an installation with JRB/RRD files.

+Alternatively, if you know the expected injection rate or number of samples per second that will be injected into the cluster, you could use that instead of the total number of metrics.